dotnet/AspNetCore.Docs/docs/tutorials/your-first-mac-aspnet.rst

 .. image:: your-first-mac-aspnet/_static/vscode-commands.png

-This will allow you to run commands directly from within Visual Studio Code, including ``dnu update`` and any commands defined in ``project.json``.
+This will allow you to run commands directly from within Visual Studio Code, including ``dnu restore`` and any commands defined in ``project.json``.

 At this point, you should be able to host and browse to this simple ASP.NET web application, which we'll see in a moment.